aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 1. Test functions should start with `test_`, so as to be recognized by pytest.
 2. The code raising an error is inserted in a try/except clause.
-   Friendly-traceback can be installed globally as an exception hook but this would not work when using pytest.
+   Friendly-traceback can be installed globally as an exception hook but this would not work when using pytest. **Important:** unless there is no other way, you should not trigger an exception by an explicit call using the ``raise`` keyword, so that the message included is produce by Python and not artificially written.
+Whenever possible, friendly-traceback provides some specific information about an exception based on the content of the message included by Python.
 3. By default, friendly_traceback outputs its result to sys.stderr.
    However, this can be redirected to any other user provided function.
 In addition, there is a "capture" mode, as indicated,